 Your doctor is also likely to refer you to a palliative care team.
-This is a group of health care professionals who specialise in looking after people whose cancer isn't curable.
+They are health care professionals who specialise in people whose cancer isn't curable.

 Some people assume that they are going to die very soon when their doctor suggests cancer is not curable.
-This is very often not the case.
-It doesn’t always mean that the doctors who have been caring for you up until now won’t go on being involved in your care.
+This is often not the case.
+It also doesn’t mean that the doctors who have been caring for you up until now won’t be involved in your care.

-- control any symptoms you have, such as pain, sickness or breathing problems
+- controlling any symptoms you have, such as pain, sickness or breathing problems

-- give treatment that can shrink the cancer and control symptoms
+- giving treatment that can shrink the cancer and control symptoms

-- support you with both physical care and psychological care
+- supporting you with both physical care and psychological care

-- plan to ensure the best possible care is arranged before going home from hospital
+- ensuring that you have the best possible care in place before going home from hospital

 Deciding on treatment

-Your specialist may advise that surgery is the best treatment for you because of the stage or position of your cancer.
-Or they might advise that it is better to have radiotherapy (with or without chemotherapy) because you may have fewer problems after treatment.
+Your specialist may advise surgery as the best treatment for you.
+This can be because of the stage or position of your cancer.
+Or they might suggest that radiotherapy is better.
+This can be with or without chemotherapy.
+You may have fewer problems after treatment.

 In some situations you may have a choice between types of treatment.
 Your doctor and specialist head and neck cancer nurse will be able to help you decide what is best for you.

 You might want to get a second opinion before you have your treatment.
-This can give you more information and help you feel more confident about your treatment plan.
+This can give you more information.
+You might also feel more confident about your treatment plan.
 Most doctors are happy to refer you to another specialist for a second opinion.